-- Make sure that your current IP address is added to the database's allowable hosts.
-You can manage this setting in the panel under Goodies > MySQL > Database Username > Allowable hosts.
+Also, make sure that your current IP address is added to the database's allowable hosts.
+You can manage this setting on the MySQL Databases page.

 "The used command is not allowed with this MySQL version"